All Things Stewart Springs

 -- Vladimir V, San Bruno, CA Yelp review

-A 2020 Yelp review excerpt (with added editorial comment):
+Here's a sobering 2020 Yelp review, re-posted in its entirety (with added editorial comment):

-"...The springs are a sacred place offering healing waters to people who came from around the world for decades.
+"The springs are a sacred place offering healing waters to people who came from around the world for decades.
 This is not a place 'owned' by anyone - it is meant to be stewarded by whoever manages the land.
-Now, the Pneuma group, a non-US organization in a quest for money, has taken out the baths and the bathhouse [Ed. - or at least in a quest to gain total control over the realm to do their own thing while trying to mitigate costs now and then by renting out remaining facilities to tradition-indifferent outside groups].
+Now, the Pneuma group, a non-US organization in a quest for money, has taken out the baths and the bathhouse [Ed. - or at least in a quest to gain total control over the realm to do their own thing, mitigating costs by now and then renting out remaining facilities to tradition-indifferent groups].

 "There are no more springs for anyone to benefit from.
 Pneuma has violated a sacred trust and duty to preserve an ancient, unique resource and sacred site.
 Ironically, they now hold 'chakra and mantra' workshops in the space previously provided for people to explore the inner realms on their own.